Welcome to the Marquez High School Library and Research Center

 FREE Audio Books

-FREE Summer Audio Books Download two new free audio books each week!
+FREE Summer Audio Books Download two new free audio books each week (during the weeks of the summer giveaway)!
 A great way to experience diverse authors from a variety of cultures.

 Additional Research Portals to Access Digitized Primary Sources